lumeland/lume.land/docs/advanced/the-data-model.md

 - `date`: Define the date of the page.
 - `basename`: Define the basename of the page (only in Lume 2).

-You can define the `url` as a absolute or relative path or even a function ([see URLs documentation](../creating-pages/urls.md) for more info).
+You can define the `url` as an absolute or relative path or even a function ([see URLs documentation](../creating-pages/urls.md) for more info).
 Lume will resolve this value to a string, and if the url is `false`, the page is ignored.